(All photos by Grey Hutton unless otherwise stated)

-These guys travel around all the bars and work the lines of clubs, selling delicious snacks out of their little baskets.
-It’s usually handmade sandwiches, pakoras, and other finger food.
+These guys travel around all the bars and work the queues of clubs, selling delicious snacks out of their little baskets.
+It’s usually handmade sandwiches, pakoras and other finger food.
 They’re not cheap, but they’re there.

 Look, I know that recommending you a baked potato sounds stupid, but honestly this is banging.
 Plus, this is a special kind of delicious baked potato from Eastern Europe or Turkey (apparently no one knows for sure).

 WHERE TO DRINK